 Paula Gangopadhyay, Institute of Museum and Library Services, USA, Eleanor Fink, American Art Collaborative, USA, Nik Honeysett, Balboa Park Online Collaborative, USA

-The Institute of Museum and Library Services (IMLS ) is the primary source of federal funding for museums, libraries and related organizations and helps them strengthen their ability to serve the public.
-IMLS also engages in research, trend studies and continuing dialogue with community stakeholders.
-This session will provide a contextual overview of digital projects in museums that IMLS has funded to encourage the adoption and deployment of digital innovations specifically in the areas of Learning, Collections and Community Engagement.
-Attendees will also gain valuable insight into IMLS’s special interest around further strengthening and advancing the digital capacity of museums, and encouraging museums to think big and out-of-the-box in the digital realm and beyond.
+Are you a digital innovator?
+Do you want to learn about some of the paradigm-changing models, museum leaders are piloting, collaborating and scaling up?
+Do you want to contribute your ideas and strengthen the digital capacity in the museum sector?
+The Institute of Museum and Library Services (IMLS) is the primary source of federal funding (approximately $230 million a year) for museums, libraries and related organizations and helps strengthen their ability to serve the public.
+This session will provide a contextual overview about hundreds of digital projects, IMLS has funded to encourage the adoption and deployment of digital innovations in museums, specifically in the areas of Learning, Collections and Community Engagement.
+Attendees will also gain valuable insight into IMLS’s current interest and funding priorities around building the digital capacity in museums, encouraging museums to think big and out-of-the-box.

-Audience participation will be seamlessly integrated at key intervals.
+Audience participation will be seamlessly integrated.
+Join the conversation.

 Chaired by Paula Gangopadhyay, Deputy Director, Office of Museum Services, IMLS